Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

-# Weld Spot - Detecting Defects in Welding
+# Weld Spot - Detecting Defects in Welding - MLOps

 Welding consists in joining metal parts together by melting and cooling them.
 The process involves heat, chemicals and other materials.
 The quality of the welding may vary depending on several factors, like the positions, quantity and quality of the materials, pressure, heat, and so on.
 Defects that welding may result in include cracks, porosity (e.g., air bubbles), tearing, etc.